jwhitley/requirejs-rails/README.md

 ### Backbone.js

+**DO NOT USE vanilla Backbone 0.5.3 with require.js!**

-Backbone AMD support is underway.
-See pull request documentcloud/backbone#710 for details.
+Backbone with AMD support hasn't been released yet.
 In the meantime, you can download [Backbone 0.5.3 with AMD support](https://github.com/jrburke/backbone/raw/optamd3/backbone.js) from [jrburke's optamd3 branch](https://github.com/jrburke/backbone/tree/optamd3).
+See pull request [documentcloud/backbone#710](https://github.com/documentcloud/backbone/pull/710) for details.
 Backbone's module name is `backbone`.

 ### Underscore.js